Azka1212/ML-Projects/README.md

 # ML
-The code of  neural network implementation
+The code does audio preprocessing, feature extraction, model learn, train, test, and saves the performance of the dataset.